 To join our club:

-The Secretary will take your details, complete your application and advise you about the process.
+The Secretary will take your details, process your application and advise you about the process.

 Our financial year begins on the 1st of April.
 If you wish to join at different time